2ni/attiny3217-dev-board/README.md

 - vcc measurement
 - one fet powered output
 - many jumpers to optimise power and output to get lowest power consumption possible
+- easy-to-use connector for flashing/communicating
+- any flasher supporing UPDI can also be used